FIRE and Housing FOMO: 10 Reasons I’m Still Renting While others around me Buy

 The essence of Financial Independence is freedom of choice.
 By resisting the urge to buy now, we keep multiple doors open: buying a home later, renting indefinitely and staying flexible, or even relocating abroad.
 The working years you can save by not taking on a €800,000 mortgage can translate to more freedom.
 You can always choose to buy later on with the backing of a larger investment portfolio.

 The real asset isn’t a house but flexibility itself.
 Your wealth is the time and options you preserve.
-FOMO loses its power once you see that freedom—not square footage—is the ultimate form of security, and that buying at the wrong time can lengthen your career and limit the work-life balance you prefer.
+FOMO loses its power once you see that freedom—not square footage—is the ultimate form of security, and that buying at the wrong time can lengthen your career and limit the work-life balance many crave for.

 There are also other ways to gain exposure to real estate without buying a home at all.
 For investors who still want to participate in property markets while staying flexible, REITs (Real Estate Investment Trusts) can be an alternative worth exploring.

-I think it’s natural to experience housing FOMO—especially when friends and family assume buying is the only responsible move.
-But with a clear FI strategy, the numbers, lifestyle tradeoffs, and long-term vision all point towards the same conclusion: renting today is a deliberate choice, not a failure.
+I think it’s natural to experience housing FOMO—especially when friends and family assume buying is the only financially responsible path.
+But with a clear FI strategy, the numbers, lifestyle tradeoffs, and long-term vision all point towards the same conclusion: renting today can be a solid choice, not a failure.

 For now, our “home” is the life we’re building, and we’re happy with our current setup.
 I can see us eventually buying, perhaps in the countryside or even abroad.
 Either way, it will be because it’s a decision that supports our values and lifestyle preferences, not because we rushed to keep up with others.

-Almost everyone else is running around without a planworking 40-plus years in unfulfilling careers.
-Perhaps the average person should not be your benchmark for making life decisions.
+Many people follow default financial paths without a clear long-term plan—often working decades longer than they expected.
+Perhaps the average person should not be your benchmark for making your personal life decisions.

 To be clear, I’m not against homeownership at all.
 In some markets the maths—after property taxes, maintenance, and the opportunity cost of tied-up capital—can still favour buying.
 And even where it doesn’t, choosing to own a home can absolutely be the right move for those who value the stability and lifestyle it provides.